pachyderm/pachyderm/doc/docs/1.12.x/concepts/pipeline-concepts/pipeline/spout_1_0.md

 # Spout

 !!! note
-    This document addresses spouts 1.0 implementation
-    prior to Pachyderm 1.12.
-    The implementation in spouts 2.0 is significantly different.
+    This is the documentation page of spout 1.0 implementation before Pachyderm 1.12.
+Spout 1.0 is now a [deprecated feature](../../contributing/supported-releases/#deprecated).
     We recommend upgrading
     to the latest version
     of Pachyderm
-    and using the spouts 2.0 implementation.
+    and using the spout 2.0 implementation.
     Return to the [documentation page of spouts 2.0](./spout.md)

 A spout is a type of pipeline that ingests